kevgon8/CS50P-Problem-Sets-Solutions/README.md

 # CS50P Problem Sets Solutions

-This repository contains my solutions to the eight problem sets from Harvard's CS50P: Introduction to Programming with Python course.
+This repository contains my solutions to the nine problem sets from Harvard's CS50P: Introduction to Programming with Python course.
 Each problem set is designed to reinforce key concepts in Python programming, including functions, loops, conditionals, data structures, and more.

 ## Problem Sets